jedisct1/libsodium-doc/public-key_cryptography/sealed_boxes.md

 Only the recipient can decrypt these messages, using its private key.
 While the recipient can verify the integrity of the message, it cannot verify the identity of the sender.

-Every message is encrypted using an ephemeral key pair, whose secret part is destroyed right after the encryption process.
+A message is encrypted using an ephemeral key pair, whose secret part is destroyed right after the encryption process.

 Without knowing the secret key used for a given message, the sender cannot decrypt its own message later.
 And without additional data, a message cannot be correlated with the identity of its sender.